sinedied/devto-cli/README.md

 Usage: devto <init|new|push|stats> [options]

 Commands:
   i, init               Init current dir as an article repository
-    -p, --pull       Pull all your articles from dev.to -s, --skip-git   Skip git repository init n, new <file>      Create new article p, push [files]    Push articles to dev.to [default: posts/**/*.md] -d, --dry-run    Run without making actual changes on dev.to -e, --reconcile  Reconcile articles without id using their title s, stats           Display stats for your latest published articles -n, --number <n> Number of articles to list stats for [default: 10] -j, --json       Format result as JSON
+    -p, --pull          Pull your articles from dev.to -s, --skip-git      Skip git repository init n, new <file>         Create new article p, push [files]       Push articles to dev.to [default: posts/**/*.md] -d, --dry-run       Do not make actual changes on dev.to -e, --reconcile     Reconcile articles without id using their title s, stats              Display stats for your latest published articles -n, --number <n>    Number of articles to list stats for [default: 10] -j, --json          Format result as JSON

 General options:
   -t, --token <token>   Use this dev.to API token
-  -r, --repo <repo>   GitHub repository (in "user/repo" form) -v, --version       Show version
+  -r, --repo <repo>     GitHub repository (in "user/repo" form) -b, --branch <branch> GitHub branch [default: master] -v, --version         Show version
   --verbose             Show detailed logs
   --help                Show this help
 ```

 ### Init